Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_3 CSS Fundamentals/#4 Combining Selectors/readme.md

 }
 ```

-In this case we are more specific, the `p` selector nested in the article is not like the `p` selector nested in the footer, each one has a different styles
+In this case we are more specific, the `p` selector nested in the `article` is not like the `p` selector nested in the `footer`, each one has a different styles